-Paragon Customer Communications (London) Limited is a private company incorporated in England and Wales under the Companies Act 2006.
-The address of the registered office is given on the contents page and the nature of the company's operations and its principal activities are set out in the strategic report.
+Paragon Customer Communications (Redruth) Limited is a private limited company incorporated in England and Wales under the Companies Act 2006.
+The address of the registered office is given on the company information page and the nature of the company's operations and its principal activities are set out in the strategic report.